Is drawing Haram? Drawing is a lot like an addiction. Many people draw as a hobby. They chose drawing as their profession.

 So if a picture is painted on something that is not fixed, such as a walnut husk or a piece of flour, etc., it will not be Haram. ‘

 Digital art refers to the art that is created through the use of various software on mobile or computer.

 For example, in Adobe Premiere Pro software, you can draw a picture of an animal using a pen tool.
 I do not know of any wise jurist who has spoken of such digital art.

-However, the images that are drawn through the software are not images taken through photography.
+However, the images drawn through the software are not taken through photography.
 Rather, it is a complete hand-painted or hand-drawn picture.

-The only difference is that hand-drawn pictures are drawn on paper.
-Which is fixed in a certain place.
+The only difference is that hand-drawn pictures are drawn on paper, fixed in a certain place.

 So while there is an argument to say that this picture is permissible in multimedia or web page before it is printed, there is no reason to say that it is permissible after it is printed.